IB Computer Science II Syllabus

 Labs & Assignments

 Labs are a fundamental part of this course, and there will be many labs throughout each quarter.
 Some labs will cover only a few days, while others may take several weeks.
 All lab assignments will be posted on the course website, along with detailed instructions and due dates.
 I am available for help during second lunch or after school upon request.
 Labs may also be completed on a home computer.
 Late assignments will be accepted with a penalty of 5% each day, after the due date.
-NO late assignments will be accepted after three days.

 Tests & Quizzes